NoNotNotes/Mneme/Garden/02/139a-labor-theories.md

 ---
 publish: true
-title: "Onset and Effects of Labor"
+title: Onset and Effects of Labor
 tags:
   - MCN
   - OB
+  - TB
-  - L2
+  - INC
-description: "Labor is the onset of rhythmic uterine contractions that work to end in the delivery of the products of conception."
+description: Labor is the onset of rhythmic uterine contractions that work to end in the delivery of the products of conception.
 ---
 **References**:
  1. **Dr. RPS Maternal and Newborn Care: A Comprehensive Guide and Source Book for Teaching and Learning**, 2nd Edition, ISBN 978-971-98-2265-3, by Rosalinda Parado Salustiano (pp. 222-261)